HalfVoxel/battlecode2018/README.md

 The `./backup <tag>` script will create a backup of the current bot with the specified name.

-`./run -b <tag>` will run a tournament against a bot with the specified tag on all maps.
+`./run --tournament -b <tag>` will run a tournament against a bot with the specified tag on all maps.
 See `./run --help` for more options.
 The output will look something like while running:

 ![Tournament](images/tournament.png)